A selection of wireframes and mockups.

 Layout Settings

-Layout settings allow you to set up your own grid system.
-This is especially useful when designing for larger screens that call for clean divisions, such as web interfaces or tablet screens.
+Layout settings allow you to set up your own grid system—and it’s a nifty plus that’s especially useful whenever you’re designing for larger screens that call for clean divisions, and for those we can think of web interfaces or tablet screens.

-To add text to your design, press 'T'.
-The inspector lets you select the font and adjust the styles.
-Text styles in Sketch work similarly to CSS, which allows you to apply consistent styles across multiple text layers.
+To add text to your design, you press 'T' and the inspector lets you select the font and adjust the styles—and text styles in Sketch work similarly to CSS, which allows you to apply consistent styles across multiple text layers.

 Preferences

-Set up your preferences according to your needs.
-This includes enabling Auto-Save to protect your work, adjusting Pixel Fitting for sharper designs, and setting up your preferred color and gradient palettes.
+Set up your preferences according to your needs—and this includes enabling Auto-Save to protect your work, adjusting Pixel Fitting for sharper designs, and setting up the color and gradient palettes which you find preferable.

 © Interaction Design Foundation, CC BY-SA 3.0 Source